mohammedkhalilia/iRFCM/README.md

 iRFCM allows the user to define their own configurations using MATLAB struct.
 Those configurations are explained in the `Functions/irfcm.m` function, but we will explain here as well.
 Example 4 breifly demonstrates how to define options for iRFCM.
 The iRFCM options are defined in a structure with the following fields/members:

-`fuzzifier` - controls the fuzzifiness of the partition.
+`fuzzifier` - (default 2) controls the fuzzifiness of the partition.
 The default value is fuzzifier=2.
-To produce a hard partition set fuzzifier to smaller value like 1.1.
+To produce a hard partition set the fuzzifier to smaller value like 1.1.

-`epsilon` -

-`maxIter` -
+`epsilon` - (default 0.0001) this is the tolernace for the convergence criteria.
+The default is epsilon=0.0001.

+`maxIter` - (default 100) maximim number of iterations the algorithm is allowed to run.
+If convergence is not reached, then the algorithm is forced to terminate which it reaches maxIter.

+`initType` - (default 2) iRFCM starts by initializing the relational cluster centers V. There are two ways that iRFCM can initialize V. If initType = 2 then c rows are randomly selected from D to initialize the c relational cluster centers.
+If initType = 1, then it is random initialization.

-`initType` -
+`delta` -

 `gamma` -

-`delta` -

 Examples (Mutation Dataset)
 -----------------------------------------